Joe91/fun-bots/traces.md

 - server save
 - wait for yell

-### Dos and Donts
+## Ho to layout the paths
+### Paths from bot-bases:
+- each team needs a separated short path with only the Base-objective
+- the paths from the base should just lead to any of the flags.
+From there they will continue on searching for their objectives
+#### Paths from flags
+- there should be a path to every of the other flags from one flag
+- on path can link several or even all flags
+- each flag a path connects has to be on the objectives of the paths
+#### Paths at flags
+- should run in the radius of the flag most of the time
+- should only have one objective on them

+## Other stuff
 - Ask before you do too much and its not working ;-)
-- Paths on a flag should be inside the area of the flag most of the time
-- Naming (all without "):
+- Naming of objectives (all without "):
 	- Bases: "base us" / "base ru"
 	- Flags: "A", "B", "C",..
-- Every objective need a path with only this one objective
-- All connection-paths must have all the connecting objectives on it
-- See our Path-Concept